 Yes, you can have an L&I claim and also sue a third party claim.
 You can have them both at the same time.
 The L&I claim has a 1 year Statute of Limitations.
 The third party claim has a 3 year Statute of Limitations.

-L&I claims pay less then what you have lost.
+L&I claims pay less than what you have lost.
 Time loss money is limited.
 Permanent Partial Disability settlements are small.
 L&I does not pay enough.